 Cooked Pasta Recipes

-This quick recipe is an Indian version of Italy’s most staple food: the pasta.
-In less than seven minutes, boiled pasta is prepared with thin onion strips, chili flakes and tomato concasse.
+This quick recipe is an Indian version of Italy’s most staple food: pasta.
+In less than seven minutes, boiled pasta is prepared with thin onion strips, chili flakes, and tomato concasse.

 This chicken pasta recipe has captured the taste of Fettucini Alfredo, but it is creamier and less expensive.
 It is sure the quickest way to prepare a special pasta dish for dinner.

 Boiled pasta can go along well with frozen vegetables and chicken meat in this recipe.
 Just add tomato soup and you’ll have a fantastic meal in no time.

 Yes, you can freeze cooked pasta for up to six months.
 Let the pasta cool down before putting it in the freezer bag.
 Make sure there is no sauce on the pasta or it will get soggy when thawed.
 Push the air out of the freezer bag before sealing tightly.
 Label, seal and freeze!
 It is that easy!
 Use thawed pasta for macaroni and cheese, baked pasta, or any other dish you would have made with freshly cooked pasta.

 I hope this answers your question on can you freeze cooked pasta!